277: No Such Thing As An Elephant Polo Rider In A Sombrero

 He, in fact, I think has the most privately owned amount of horses.

-He does, although you do have to have multiple pools and in fact so this is a guy called Adolfo Cambiazzo who's this amazing Argentinian guy who's been the world leader in polo for 20 years.
+He does, although you do have to have multiple pools.
+And in fact, so this is a guy called Adolfo Cambiazo, who's this amazing Argentinian guy who's been the world leader in polo for 2020.

 Another team drowned again today.